Lana Del Rey: 2005–2010: Career beginnings and early recordings

-Del Rey graduated from Fordham with a Bachelor of Arts degree in philosophy in 2008, after which she released a three-track EP, Kill Kill, as Lizzy Grant, featuring production by Kahne.
+Del Rey graduated from Fordham with a Bachelor of Arts degree in philosophy in 2008 after which she released a three-track EP, Kill Kill, as Lizzy Grant, featuring production by Kahne.
 She explained: "David asked to work with me only a day after he got my demo.
 He is known as a producer with a lot of integrity and who had an interest in making music that wasn't just pop."
-Meanwhile, Del Rey was doing community outreach work for homeless individuals and drug addicts; she had become interested in community service work in college, when she had helped paint homes on an Indian reservation in Utah.
+Meanwhile, Del Rey was doing community outreach work for homeless individuals and drug addicts; she had become interested in community service work in college, when she "took a road trip across the country to paint and rebuild houses on a Native American reservation".

 Of choosing a stage name for her feature debut album, she said: "I wanted a name I could shape the music towards.
 I was going to Miami quite a lot at the time, speaking a lot of Spanish with my friends from Cuba—Lana Del Rey reminded us of the glamour of the seaside.
 It sounded gorgeous coming off the tip of the tongue."
 The name was also inspired by actress Lana Turner and the Ford Del Rey sedan, produced and sold in Brazil in the 1980s.
 Initially she used the alternate spelling Lana Del Ray, the name under which her self-titled debut album was released in January 2010.
 Her father helped with the marketing of the album, which was available for purchase on iTunes for a brief period before being withdrawn in April 2010.
 Kahne and Nichtern both said that Del Rey bought the rights back from 5 Points, as she wanted it out of circulation to "stifle future opportunities to distribute it—an echo of rumors the action was part of a calculated strategy".

 Del Rey met her managers, Ben Mawson and Ed Millett, three months after Lana Del Ray was released, and they helped her get out of her contract with 5 Points Records, where, in her opinion, "nothing was happening".
 Shortly after, she moved to London, and moved in with Mawson "for a few years".
 On September 1, 2010, Del Rey was featured by Mando Diao in its MTV Unplugged concert at Union Film-Studios in Berlin.
 The same year, she acted in a short film, Poolside, which she made with several friends.